-The palette is a set of colors, usually ordered in the form of one or more stepped gradients, used for pm3d surfaces and other graph elements colored by z value.
-Colors in the current palette are automatically mapped from plot coordinates z values or an extra data column of gray values.
-Palette colors also can be accessed explicitly in a color specification (see colorspec (p.
-50))
+The palette is a set of colors, usually ordered as one or more stepped gradients, used to color pm3d surfaces, heat maps, and other plot elements.
+Colors in the current palette are automatically mapped from plot coordinate z values or from an extra data column of gray values.
+The current palette is shown by default in a separate colorbox drawn next to plots that use plot style pm3d.
+The colorbox can be customized or disabled.
+See set colorbox (p.
+164).
+See also show palette (p.
+249) and test palette (p.
+259).